hi-ogawa/talks/2025-10-25/slides.md

 # Summary

-TODO: Back to initial lifecycles story?
+TODO: Back to initial lifecycles story to summarize?

 ---

 # Thank you!

 TODO

+Thanks to the sponsors https://github.com/sponsors/vitest-dev#sponsors and team and contributors https://github.com/vitest-dev/vitest/